Integrated STEM education through School 3D Printer Maker Challenges

 Integrated Science, Technology, Education, and Math (“STEM”) education is becoming increasingly important in today’s technology-driven world.
 Teachers are tasked with trying to entice kids towards STEM and kids are told often how important mathematics and the sciences are.
-We believe, however, that a more hands-on approach to learning technology — such as the Great 3D-Printing Challenge — not only helps kids gain a deeper understanding of the subjects, but also a greater appreciation of how important technology is in their daily lives.
+We believe, however, that a more hands-on approach to learning technology — such as a School 3D Printer Maker Challenge — not only helps kids gain a deeper understanding of the subjects, but also a greater appreciation of how important technology is in their daily lives.

-“We believe that 3D printing will make the usefulness and fun of STEM ‘click’ in the minds of kids, which is why we’re so excited about our deep involvement in school 3D-printing challenges.” — Eva Wolf, Airwolf 3D CEO & Co-Founder
+“We believe that 3D printing will make the usefulness and fun of STEM ‘click’ in the minds of kids, which is why we’re so excited about our involvement in the ocMaker Challenge.” — Eva Wolf, Airwolf CEO & Co-Founder

 This is just the kind of fun challenge for teachers and kids that really can inspire.
 By turning ideas into designs and then transforming those designs into physical objects, kids can learn how to invent.
 By developing a product, kids learn how manufacturing and design cycles work and may be inspired to invent independently.
-This is why we’re a proud supporter of maker challenges where kids get to use Airwolf 3D printers to invent!
+This is why we’re a proud supporter of the ocMaker Challenge where kids get to use Airwolf 3D printers to invent!

 The challenge is to: